 4 Common Mosquito Breeding Grounds in Your Yard

-Summer is the time of year we get to enjoy ourselves most here in North Carolina.
+Summer is the time of year we get to enjoy ourselves most here in North Carolina and throughout the country.
 Whether it’s hosting a cookout, playing games in the yard with family or simply relaxing and soaking up the sun, the summer brings the perfect weather for spending time outside.
 Unfortunately, it’s the time of year mosquitoes love most too.
 While it’s warm and humid both day and night here, the summer is the perfect time for mosquitoes to multiply.
+But where exactly are mosquitoes breeding and multiplying in your yard?

 Don't Let Mosquitoes Push You Inside!